 You can read the official document explaining this mode, but I find it somehow too complicated for most users, when in fact it is quite simple.
 Find below a step by step guide to making a QSO with expeditions using this mode.

-For most of the users, with standard rigs, possibly the best is to disable split operation and leave the program handle it automatically.
-Go to the "File - Settings" menu option, select the "Radio" tab and then select "None" as Split operation.
+For most of the users, with standard rigs, possibly the best is to disable split operation in the rig itself and leave the program handle it automatically.
+Go to the "File - Settings" menu option, select the "Radio" tab and then select "Rig" or "Fake it" as Split operation.

-Select the "Advanced" tab and there tick the "Special operating activity...." box and select "Hound
+Select the "Advanced" tab and there tick the "Special operating activity...." box and select "Hound"